jqno/talks/enoughcs/test/talk.md

 * plaatje van mijn huiswerk
 :::

-# Donald Knuth { data-state="page-portrait" data-background-image="../images/wood.jpg" }
+# Donald Knuth { data-state="page-portrait" data-background-image="../images/background.png" }

 ![](../images/donald-knuth.jpg){ .portrait }

+1938 -

 ::: notes
+* Cheques
-Beware of bugs in the above code; I have only proved it correct, not tried it.
+* Beware of bugs in the above code; I have only proved it correct, not tried it.
 :::

 ##